-- Click View Details and then the Copy to Clipboard button to copy the enter SHA-1 fingerprint string.
-Ensure the SHA fingerprint is SHA1 and not SHA256.
+- Click View Details and then the Copy to Clipboard button to copy the enter the SHA-256 fingerprint string.

 - Scroll down to the X.509 Certificate section and click the Copy to Clipboard button to copy the entire certificate, including the Begin Certificate and End Certificate text.

 - Finally, on the Access tab, assign the application to a user role that will allow users to access IT Glue.

 After setting up OneLogin, you will need to configure your IT Glue account to authenticate using SAML.
 You will need a few pieces of information from OneLogin to complete this step.

 - Log in to IT Glue and navigate to Account > Settings > Authentication tab.